Pet Emergency First Aid: What Every Owner Should Know

 Poisoning

-Accidental poisoning is one of the most common pet emergencies.
-The ASPCA Animal Poison Control Center (APCC) handles hundreds of thousands of cases each year, with the most frequently reported toxins including human medications, insecticides, human foods (chocolate, xylitol-containing products, grapes and raisins, onions and garlic), household plants (lilies are extremely toxic to cats), rodenticides, and cleaning products.
+Accidental poisoning ranks among the most common pet emergencies.
+The ASPCA Animal Poison Control Center (APCC) fields hundreds of thousands of cases annually.
+The usual culprits: human medications, insecticides, human foods (chocolate, xylitol products, grapes and raisins, onions, garlic), household plants (lilies are lethal to cats), rodenticides, and cleaning products.

 If you suspect your pet has ingested a toxic substance, time is critical.
 Take these steps immediately: